-We focus on conducting high quality, health care science-relevant research through multi-disciplinary collaboration, and on improving its translation into practice by linking research, education and practice.
+The research group Innovative Care focus on conducting high quality, health care science-relevant research through multi-disciplinary collaboration.

-A common focus among researchers in our group has been on studying experiences of different aspects of cancer, HIV and other potentially life-threatening but often long-lasting conditions, along the sickness trajectory from risk through diagnosis and treatment, through palliative and end-of-life care.
+A common focus has been on studying experiences of different aspects of cancer, HIV and other potentially life-threatening but often long-lasting conditions, along the sickness trajectory from risk through diagnosis and treatment, through palliative and end-of-life care.
 In order to better support the implementation of research in practice we also conduct research on organization, knowledge and change management.

 Research group members